 Before you can proceed with an HECM reverse mortgage, you must meet with a government-approved housing counseling agency.
-HUD offers a list of independent and approved counselors online.
+HUD offers a list of approved counselors online.

 To qualify, you must be at least 62 years old.
 However, if you are co-signing on the loan with a partner, the age requirement is based on the youngest co-signer, so you will both need to be 62 or older.

 Finally, you must own the property and use it as your primary residence.
 If you leave to move elsewhere (including to a long-term care facility), loan payments are required.
 There are some exceptions if your partner remains in the home after you move, but in general, once you have been out of the home for a year, it’s no longer considered your residence.

 Loan terms for an HECM reverse mortgage

 Your mortgage interest rate is based on current market rates, but you might have a higher rate than you would for a “regular” home equity loan.
 Rates can be fixed or variable, depending on the lender and other terms of your loan.